xinyuem7/nyc_housing_prediction/README.md

 **5. Feature Selection**
 *Need to look into this more*

+   **Things I realized while doing features selection:**
+      - I think I over did this, I should've kept some variables even though there is strong correlation because later on the models that I will use sometime can helo with overfitting

 **6. Data Prepricessing for Model**
 - include only relevant variables
 - impute data with mean/median if necessary